Algoace-Softwares/reactNativeStarterKit/README.md

 ### Note?

 PR are most welcome.
-Feel free to raise PR. make your seperate branch and proper description if it would bug then it shoulw be like bug/"your description."
+Feel free to raise PR. make your seperate branch with proper description. if it would be a bug then it should be like bug/"your description."